progressivis/progressivis/doc/notebooks.md

 **NB:** Only the `.progressivis` directory needs to be created by the user.
 All other directories and files will be created by widgets as required.

-## How to create a chaining widget ?
+## How to create a chaining widget?

-Comming soon ...
+Coming soon ...